awsdocs/amazon-rds-user-guide/doc_source/CHAP_BestPractices.md

 ## DB Instance RAM Recommendations<a name="CHAP_BestPractices.Performance.RAM"></a>

-An Amazon RDS performance best practice is to allocate enough RAM so that your working set resides almost completely in memory\.
+An Amazon RDS performance best practice is to allocate enough RAM so that your *working set* resides almost completely in memory\.
+The working set is the data and indexes that are frequently in use on your instance\.
+The more you use the DB instance, the more the working set will grow\.

 To tell if your working set is almost all in memory, check the ReadIOPS metric \(using Amazon CloudWatch\) while the DB instance is under load\.
 The value of ReadIOPS should be small and stable\.
 If scaling up the DB instance class—to a class with more RAM—results in a dramatic drop in ReadIOPS, your working set was not almost completely in memory\.
 Continue to scale up until ReadIOPS no longer drops dramatically after a scaling operation, or ReadIOPS is reduced to a very small amount\.
 For information on monitoring a DB instance's metrics, see [Viewing DB Instance Metrics](MonitoringOverview.md#USER_Monitoring)\.

 ## Using Enhanced Monitoring to Identify Operating System Issues<a name="CHAP_BestPractices.EnhancedMonitoring"></a>